anvayajmera/enginuity/README.md

-# YSWS Hack Club - React Website
+# Enginuity — React Website

-A modern, premium React.js website for the Young Software Workshop Series (YSWS) Hack Club.
+A modern, premium React.js website for Enginuity.
 This project converts the original HTML/CSS/JS website to a React-based architecture while maintaining all premium animations and effects.

 ## ✨ Features